Upright Bass Technique

 In this lesson, students will be introduced to New Orleans techniques for performing on the Upright Bass.
 Students will demonstrate how to incorporate the functions and techniques into their performance.

-- Students will be able to demonstrate body posture and hand positioning techniques.
+- Demonstrate body posture and hand positioning techniques.

-- Students will be able to demonstrate techniques for warming up on the Upright Bass.
+- Apply techniques for warming up on the Upright Bass.

 National Core Arts Standards